 A number of strategic objectives have been established for PCSPs.
 These help ensure that the PCSPs are focusing on the issues that matter most within local communities.

-Strategic Priority 1 – to successfully deliver the functions of the Policing and Community Safety Partnership for the area by:
+Strategic Objective 1 – to successfully deliver the functions of the Policing and Community Safety Partnership for the area by:

 - Engaging with local community and statutory groups to identify local concerns in relation to policing and community safety and to invite their contribution to prioritising and addressing those concerns;